 Girl Scout Outreach has served over 100,000 girls since 1980!

 School teachers talk about Girl Scout Outreach:

 "Girls have increased motivation towards learning and increased confidence."

 "Girl Scouts complements the curriculum, gives the girls an opportunity to talk about things they are interested in and to work cooperatively with others."

-Recently, a Girls Rehabilitation Facility coach noticed that several girls became upset when facility staff withdrew them from an Outreach session.
+“A Girls Rehabilitation Facility coach noticed that several girls became upset when facility staff withdrew them from an Outreach session.
 When she asked them why, one responded, "Because no one is judging me there and I get to be a kid again."